 Strategic Advisory Team members are drawn from EPSRC's academic and non-academic stakeholders which includes a breadth of different roles across the research and innovation system.
 Members of all advisory teams are expected to bring a broad strategic view to bear and to act as 'generous generalists', advising across the breadth of EPSRC's portfolio and the portfolios of other Councils where appropriate.

 Members are not required to act as representatives of their own organisation, research area or sector, and are expected to adhere to the Seven Principles of Public Life.

 Members of EPSRC Strategic Advisory Teams are paid a fee and reimbursed for travel and subsistence for attendance at meetings.
 EPSRC may host meetings virtually or facilitate a mixed attendance meeting (physical and virtual attendance).

 Initial appointments will usually be for up to three years, with extensions at the discretion of the Head of Theme.
 Appointments will be in place from 1 January 2022.

 - Expertise relevant to the vacancy(ies) applied for (maximum of two applications per candidate).
 This could be in advancing knowledge, delivering impact, stakeholder engagement, community leadership and/or meeting the needs of business and/or society.

 - Ability to take a strategic overview of issues relevant to the Theme(s) applied for.
 Issues may relate to one or more of: research, skills and training, international context, impact, innovation, research infrastructure and interdisciplinary work.

-- Willingness to represent the views of the research, innovation and business community, and facilitate two-way communication between the community and EPSRC and UK Research & Innovation.
+- Willingness to represent the views of the research, innovation and business community, and facilitate two-way communication between the community and EPSRC and UKRI.

 - Capacity to devote sufficient time to the role and backing/support from organisation.
 Please refer to the Terms of Reference.